-You may be able to get National Insurance credits if you’re not paying National Insurance, eg when you’re claiming benefits because you’re ill or unemployed.
+You may be able to get National Insurance credits if you’re not paying National Insurance, for example when you’re claiming benefits because you’re ill or unemployed.

 Credits can help to fill gaps in your National Insurance record, to make sure you qualify for certain benefits including the State Pension.